zpark/eliza/packages/plugin-starknet/README.md

 Contributions are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

-## License

-This plugin is part of the Eliza project.
-See the main project repository for license information.

 ## Credits

 This plugin integrates with and builds upon several key technologies: